Cdc Tricks

 - Automatically clean up unnecessary files by enabling Storage Sense in

-Settings > System > Storage
+Settings > System > Storage.

 14. Keyboard Shortcuts